Autodesk-Forge/forge-tutorial-postman/ModelDerivative_07/instructions/task-2.md

 # Task 2 - Upload Source File to OSS

 The Object Storage Service (OSS) is a generic Cloud Storage Service that is part of the Forge Data Management API.
-In this task, you upload a Revit file (*rme_advanced_sample_project.rvt*).
+In this task, you upload a Revit file (*rme_advanced_sample_project.rvt*) to OSS.
 This file is an MEP file that contains space and zone information.
 This file is available in the [*tutorial_data*](../tutorial_data) folder.

 ## Create a Bucket